 All enrolled students must complete the prescribed curriculum in its entirety in order to graduate from the program.
 The Radiation Therapy program does not accept radiation therapy course credit from other programs and does not accept transfer students from other JRCERT-accredited certificate programs.
 Additionally, students applying for admission will not be given preference if they have previously completed radiation therapy coursework at other programs.

 Consideration for admission will take place when all completed application materials are received.
 Applications will be accepted beginning October 1st and must be received by the following deadline: February 1st

-NM Academy provides equal opportunities to all applicants and students and does not discriminate in the recruitment and admission of students or in the operation of any of its educational programs or activities.
-Applicants are considered for admission based on individual merit and equal opportunity to applicants and students is provided without regard to age, race, color, national origin, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression, marital status, parental status, military or veteran status, or source of income in the provision of educational services.
+The Radiation Therapy program welcomes students from all backgrounds and is dedicated to providing equal opportunity to applicants.
+The program does not discriminate in the recruitment and admission of students or in the operation of its educational programs or activities.
+Applicants are considered for admission based on individual merit and without regard to age, race, color, national origin, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression, marital status, parental status, military or veteran status, or source of income in the provision of educational services.

-The Admissions Committee considers all aspects of each individual's application and offers admission to the most qualified applicants.
-Applications are evaluated on the basis of the applicant's academic performance, references, work experience, personal statement, and personal interview with members of the Admissions Committee.
-Based on these factors, the applicants are ranked for admission into the Diagnostic Medical Sonography, Nuclear Medicine Technology, Radiography and Radiation Therapy Programs.
+The Admissions Committee utilizes a holistic review approach that considers all aspects of an application and offers admission to the most qualified applicants.
+Applications are evaluated on the basis of the applicant's academic performance, references, patient care experience, personal statement, and personal interview with members of the Admissions Committee.
+Based on these factors, applicants are selected for admission.
 Applicants will be notified of the program’s admissions decision via email well in advance of the program’s start date.

 NM Clinical Schools